Unconventional early-time relaxation in the Rydberg chain: Introduction

-In generic quantum many-body systems with 2-local interactions, initial states with energy close to the middle of the spectrum exhibit a Gaussian LDOS.
-It has been shown that for both chaotic and strongly perturbed integrable systems, the decay rate scales with system size $L$ as $\sigma^2 \propto L$~\cite{TorresHerrera2014_1, TorresHerrera2014_2, Schiulaz2019}.
+In generic quantum many-body systems with local interactions, initial states with energy close to the middle of the spectrum exhibit a Gaussian LDOS.
+It has been shown that their variance, and thus the SP decay rate, generically scales with system size $L$ as